PoliteGirl/question/README.md

 Node.js can handle multiple concurrent requests with ease.
 This is made possible through the event queue and the thread pool.
 Node.js does not need multiple threads because the event loop helps handle the events one after the other.

+### Q : Why to use Express.js?
+Features of Express.js:
+* Fast Server-Side Development: The features of node js help express saving a lot of time.
+* Middleware: Middleware is a request handler that has access to the application's request-response cycle.
+* Routing: It refers to how an application's endpoint's URLs respond to client requests.
+* Templating: It provides templating engines to build dynamic content on the web pages by creating HTML templates on the server.
+* Debugging: Express makes it easier as it identifies the exact part where bugs are.

 ### Q : Node.js Worker Threads
 A : Worker Threads in Node.js is useful for performing heavy JavaScript tasks.
 With the help of threads, Worker makes it easy to run javascript codes in parallel making it much faster and efficient.
 We can do heavy tasks without even disturbing the main thread.